ThomasAJ-1997/php-loginForm/README.md

 5. Commit Five: Reset Password with email verification Used PHPMailer via composer and gmail's SMTP server for user's to change their password's via tokens with expiry times, and encrypted password entered into database.
+6. Commit Six: Clean up code: Use OOP and classes Changed code from mysqli procedural code to PDO object oriented programming